txesmi/Acknex-Scheduler-StateMachine/README.md

 		schItemAdd(me, crazyRemove, crazyLoop);
 	}

-This setup will start by the action asociated to an entity in WED which creates a string, saves it into a skill, and includes the entity into the scheduler list with its removing and looping functions.
+This setup will start by the action associated to an entity in WED which creates a string, saves it into a skill, and includes the entity into the scheduler list with its removing and looping functions.

 The removing function removes the string created on initialization and the entity itself.